scipion-em/scipion-em-cryodrgn/README.rst

        scipion installp -p path_to_scipion-em-cryodrgn --devel

-cryoDRGN software will be installed automatically with the plugin at **software/em/cryoDRGN-0.3.0b**, but you can also link an existing installation.
+cryoDRGN software will be installed automatically with the plugin but you can also use an existing installation by providing *CRYODRGN_ENV_ACTIVATION* (see below).

 **Important:** you need to have conda (miniconda3 or anaconda3) pre-installed to use this program.